thoughtram/blog/_posts/2017-07-26-a-web-animations-deep-dive-with-angular.md

 The `DashboardComponent` is the entry point (root component) of our application.
 It contains almost no logic and merely represents a wrapper composing the `ProfileDetailsComponent`.

-Inside the `DashboardComponent` we initialize the date for the user profile and toggle the visibility of the dialog.
+Inside the `DashboardComponent` we initialize the data for the user profile and toggle the visibility of the dialog.
 An `ngIf` will then show and hide the template.
 This is important for our animation because we use it as a trigger.

 Here is the template of the `DashboardComponent`: